 The ghostly image at the top of this post is a new moon.
 When the moon is new, its lighted half is facing entirely away from Earth, and its night face is facing us.
 That’s why we can’t see the moon at this time.

-You likely won’t see the moon on October 1, unless – like Thierry Legault whose photo appears at the top of this post – you are using special equipment.
+So you likely won’t see the moon on November 29, unless – like Thierry Legault whose photo appears at the top of this post – you are using special equipment.
 Modern techniques – telescopes, filters, photography – have made it possible to see the moon even at the instant of new moon.
 That’s the case with Legault’s image, which he acquired in 2013.
 Read more about that image here.

 Once each month, the moon comes all the way around in its orbit so that it is more or less between us and the sun.
 If the moon always passed directly between the sun and Earth at new moon, a solar eclipse would take place every month.